hrshtgo/Mashup/README.md

 * Hit submit after filling in the required entries on the webpage that opens.

 * The input email id should receive a zip file containing an audio file that can be renamed to any audio file extension format [e.g., mashup.mp3].
+  (Be sure to check the spam folder.)

 The webapp can be hosted online on a platform that allows the following:
 * SMTP via port 465.